borzari/CMSSW_SPRACE_2018/README.md

 ### Exercise 4 - Find data in the DAS ( Data Aggregation Service)

-In this exercise we will locate the MC dataset RelValZMM (Z -> mu mu) and the collision dataset /DoubleMuon/Run2017C-PromptReco-v3/MINIAOD using the Data Aggregation Service
+In this exercise we will locate the MC dataset RelValZMM (Z -> μμ) and the collision dataset /DoubleMuon/Run2017C-PromptReco-v3/MINIAOD using the Data Aggregation Service